Mantas-2155X/MikkePlugins/README.md

 This plugin makes moving, rotating of objects in the CharaStudio easier and allows rotation of multiple FK nodes at the same time.

 **Features:**
+* Move accessories as if they are studio items
 * Select multiple FK nodes and interact with them
 * Movable UI with ability to scale it
 * Fields to move, rotate objects easily.